Tracing

 // }

-• A capsule instance receives a message.
-The first time a capsule instance receives a message it is declared in the .art-trace file using the instance keyword.
+.art-tracefile using theinstancekeyword.
 The sending capsule instance is also declared at this time, if it was not already declared previously.
-The message itself appears on a line further below these instance declarations.
+The message itself appears on a line further below these instance declarations. - Something else of interest happens.
+A

 In addition to this domain specific tracing language, extra information may also appear at the end of lines as JSON.
-What information that is included is decided by the trace configuration.
+What information that is included is affected by the trace configuration that is used.

 Instance